Q. What is AWS IoT Device Management?

 Q. What are the components of IoT Device Management?

-IoT Device Management adds four main components (Device Provisioning, Fleet Indexing and Search, Fine-grained logging, and Device Jobs).
+IoT Device Management includes five (5) main components (Bulk Registration, Fleet Indexing and Search, Fine-grained logging, Device Jobs and Secure Tunneling).

 Fleet Indexing and Search: Fleet Indexing and Search provides attribute-based search on a customer’s Registry and Device Shadow.
 It allows customers to quickly find devices based on a combination of attributes and state.